top of page

 Home Dashboard:

-The user has a quick view of projects and all things band management.
+The user has a quick view of projects and all things band management, including website analytics and digital stream count, etc (requires linking the accounts).

 bandrise home dashboard